camnick/kloudformation/simple-walkthrough.md

 `kubectl delete -f example/walkthrough/resources/ingressrule-walkthrough-ssh.yaml`

 The list is down to the one remaining rule, and the finalizer is still present.
 The ingress rule controller will remove the finalizer when the last rule is removed.
-Once all rules have been removed, the ingressRule list will show as `[]`.
+Once all rules have been removed, the ingressRule list will show as an empty list `[]`.
+This is different than a security group that has not had ingress rules applied to it.
+This behavior may or may not change in the future.

 Next, let's create the Subnet, using the file example/walkthrough/resources/subnet.yaml and the NAT Gateway with example/walkthrough/resources/nat-gateway.yaml.